What Insurance Covers

 _Please note that insurance for mental health is different from physical health coverage.
 The differences seem subtle and may affect you more strongly.

-_Is your time or money really tight?
-If you are self-pay (do not use your insurance to pay for sessions) you have these new available options:
+Is your time or money really tight?
+If you are self-pay (do not use your insurance to pay for sessions) you have these options:

 |